sisonke/SeedApplication/README.md

 * Setup the database - reference which scripts / commands a user need to run
 * install dependencies : `npm install`
 * run the application: `nodemon index.js`

+Be sure to have instructions specific to your project in your `Readme.md` file

+## Maintain it

+It's is important that you keep your seed application up to date with the latest things you have learned.
+And also to create new Seed Applications as you learn new languages and technologies.

+Have Fun!